 In more recent years, phones offered by Lifeline Assistance have been popularly renamed “the Obama phone.”
 Many cell phone providers offer plans for an Obama phone, some of which are listed below.

 - First, determine if you qualify for a free Obama phone.
-Although the program is federally funded, qualifying for an Obama phone (Lifeline Assistance) can differ by state and is based on your income or your participation in federal assistance programs.
+Although the program is federally funded, Obama phone eligibility (Lifeline Assistance) can differ by state and is based on your household income or your participation in other government assistance programs.
 For more information and to see if you qualify for an Obama phone, check out Lifeline Assistance qualifications.

 2. If you qualify for an Obama phone, the next step is to find a cell phone provider in your area.
 To do this, check out the Lifeline Assistance plan provider list.
 Simply enter your zip code or city and state to see a full list of providers.
 Once you find one that services your area, check out their specific plan options to find the best one for you.